SolRaiseLaunchpad/presale-core/README.md

-# SOLRAISE - Solana Token Sale Contract
+# SOLRAISE - Your Prime IDO Launchpad on Solana

 SolRaise is the go-to platform for launching and participating in IDOs on the blazing fast Solana blockchain.
 Empowering projects to raise capital and investors to discover the next big thing, SolRaise provides a seamless and secure environment for token launches.
 Join us in shaping the future of decentralized finance (DeFi) with SolRaise.